PopularPays/handbook/Benefits and Perks/Sabbatical.md

 # Sabbatical

-After every 5 years of working at Popular Pays, employees are encouraged to take a one-quarter (12 contiguous weeks) paid sabbatical.
+After every 5 years of working at Popular Pays, employees are encouraged to take two months (8 contiguous weeks) paid sabbatical.

 During this sabbatical, they should work on passion projects -- something outside the scope of their normal work that is interesting and exciting to them.